• • •

 Support the MIT Mystery Hunt

-The Mystery Hunt is an ASA-recognized group which receives some funding from Finboard, the Large Events Fund, and other sources at MIT.
+The Mystery Hunt is an ASA-recognized group (reach the student club at email@example.com) which receives some funding from Finboard, the Large Events Fund, and other sources at MIT.
 The group also typically fundraises annually to help cover the costs associated with creating, producing, and running an activity of this size and scope.
 With your support, we can put the Mystery Hunt in a more stable financial position for the future.

 As an MIT student activity, we can accept donations to our operating fund through MIT's donation mechanism.
 If you would like to donate, you may do so at the link above.
 Any money that you donate will go into the student group's account and will help defray the cost of this year's Hunt.
 Any surpluses from this year will roll over to future Hunts.
 If you or your company would like to make a non-monetary donation to the Mystery Hunt (server space, food for event puzzles, caffeine pills to keep us awake) please email firstname.lastname@example.org and let us know how you wish to help.